frankshearar/Home/[Spec]-NuGet-settings-in-MSBuild.md

 ## Project properties

+These project properties would be read by restore from both command line restores and from Visual Studio.

 | Property | Comments |
 | -------- | -------- |
 | RestoreSources | Feeds used for resolving packages.
 Equivalent to *--source* in *dotnet restore* |